NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

   divergence, unless the images have very diverse illumination.
 See :numref:`sfs_albedo` for a longer discussion.

-- Floating the cameras in SfS should be avoided, as bundle adjustment does a better job.
-Floating the exposures was useful for the Earth example (:numref:`sfs_earth`), but less so for the Moon.
+-  Floating the exposures was useful for the Earth and Mars examples, but less so for the Moon.

-- Floating the DEM at the boundary (option ``--float-dem-at-boundary``) is also suggested to be avoided.

  .. |times| unicode:: U+00D7 ..
 MULTIPLICATION SIGN